TIBCOSoftware/snappydata/docs/programming_guide/using_transactions.md

 ## Using Snapshot Isolation for Column Tables

 Multi-Statement transactions are not supported on column tables.
 Instead, we provide snapshot isolation by default.
 Snapshot ensures that all queries see the same version (snapshot), of the database, based on the state of the database at the moment in time when the query is executed.
 The snapshot is taken per statement for each partition, which means, the snapshot of the partition is taken the moment the query accesses the partition.
 This behavior is set by default for column tables and cannot be modified.

+By default, all individual operations (read/write) on column table have snapshot isolation with `autocommit` set to `ON`.
+This means, in case of a failure the user operation fails and [rollback](../reference/interactive_commands/rollback.md) is triggered. </br>
+You cannot set [autocommit](../reference/interactive_commands/autocommit.md) to `Off`.
+Snapshot isolation ensures that changes made, after the ongoing operation has taken a snapshot is not visible partially or totally.</br>
+If there are concurrent updates in a row, then the last commit is used.

+!!!
+Note:
+	To get per statement transactional behavior, all the write operations should span only one partition.

+	However, if you have operations that span multiple partitions, then, ensure that:

+	* In case of failure on one partition, the operation is retried on another copy of the same partition.
+Set [redundancy](../reference/sql_reference/create-table.md) to more than 0, if transactional behavior with operations spanning more than one partition is required.

+	* If the operation fails on all the redundant copies of a partition and the same operation succeeds on some of the other partitions, then, partial rollback is initiated.</br>
+	In this case, you can retry the operation at the application level.

 <!--Currently, only single statement snapshot isolation (that is, [autocommit](../reference/interactive_commands/autocommit.md) must be set to true) is supported.-->